Cidu Bill on Jan 1st 2013

 - Whether a particular person understands a particular comic can sometimes be incredibly subjective.
 People send me between 10 and 20 comics a week, and most of them I can easily explain.
 Then I might come across a comic I don’t get (and I’ll put on the page), which will be glaringly obvious to everybody else.
 Sometimes (rarely) when this happens, I’ll get a comment along the lines of “Hey, are you stupid or something?”
 My response is generally along the lines of “No, I just didn’t understand this particular comic.
 Leave and don’t come back.”
 I really hate to ban anybody, but I have no use for anybody who will come into my (virtual) home to insult me.
 I’m not keen on my houseguests insulting one another either.
 Thread drift is fine — in fact it seems to be fairly routine — but personal attacks are not.

 - If you post a message that contains more than one link, it won’t appear until after I’ve okayed it — which generally happens very quickly, since I pretty much live online.
 The purpose of this, of course, is to keep spam from taking over the site.

-- The site is updated with a new CIDU every weekday at 12:02am Eastern Time — except for the two weeks or so following both “spring forward” and “fall back,” when WordPress is still trying to figure out the time change.
+- The site is updated with a new CIDU every weekday at 12:02am Eastern Time — except for an indefinite period following both “spring forward” and “fall back,” when WordPress is still trying to figure out the time change.
 Then the comic could go live either an hour earlier or an hour later, pretty much randomly.
 Don’t ask.